R3kxt/R3kxt/README.md

 - 👋 Hi, I’m @R3kxt
 - 👀 I’m interested in basically every kind of tech!
-- 🌱 I’m currently studying General and Digital Forensics at Hochschule Mittweida
+- 🌱 I’ve got my degree in General and Digital Forensics and am currently studying Cybercrime/Cybersecurity at Hochschule Mittweida

 <!---
 R3kxt/R3kxt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.